Mt Denali - best viewpoints - cover photo of Mt Denali by Madeleine Deaton

 In Denali National Park There are several ways to see the mountain.
 All require entry into the park with public park buses offering different packages.
 Private vehicles are not allowed to cross the Savage River.
 You can only see the mountain when you are much deeper in the park:

-- There are buses that take a guided game viewing tour.
-These continue in good visibility until the Stony Hill Overlook at Mile 62.
-From there you have the first view of Mt.
+- There are buses that offer guided wildlife viewing tours.
+These continue, if visibility is good, to the Stony Hill Overlook at Mile 62.
+From there, you'll have your first view of Mt.
 Denali.
+(This view is currently inaccessible due to the road closure.)

-- There are also transfer buses connecting the visitor center at the entrance to the park with Wonder Lake (Campground) and Kantishna Lodge at the end of Parkstraße.
-These pass through the lookout point on Stony Hill and the Eielson Visitor Center and drive to the end of the road, where you have a wonderful view of Mt.
+- There are also transfer buses that connect the visitor center at the park entrance with Wonder Lake (campground) and Kantishna Lodge at the end of the park road.
+These buses pass the Stony Hill lookout and the Eielson Visitor Center and continue to the end of the road, where, with luck, you'll have a wonderful view of Mt.
 Denali.
+(These views are currently inaccessible due to the road closure.)

 Those who want to get as close as possible to the mountain usually only have the option of a round trip.
 There are various providers for this purpose: round flights are offered near the National Park.
 From Talkeetna there are various flight offers, including the possibility of a glacier landing.
 All these flights are only carried out if the weather and the flight conditions fit.
 An unobstructed view of the mountain is not guaranteed as it can quickly hide behind clouds.
 But even then, such a flight can be exciting, with views of the deep crevasses, the rugged cliffs, and the azure glacial lakes, which you can not even guess at other views.